 More posts in this category

 - Do Rocks and Fossils Take a Long Time to Form?
-From grade school to college, we are taught that rocks and fossils take a very long time to form and that they are proof that the earth in hundreds of millions of ...
+From grade school to college, we are taught that rocks and fossils take a very long time to form and that they are proof that the earth in hundreds of millions of years old.
+Part of the process of creating fossils is for the soil, dirt or sand surrounding the object to harden into rock.
+According ...

 - Louisiana College Wins Legal Battle for Inerrancy — Lessons for the ARP Maybe?
 Liberal professors “candidly testified administration.”
-The professors filed suit in 2005 against the ...
+The professors filed suit in 2005 against the school amid a growing furor over the school’s movement away from Baptist doctrine.
+The professors fueled the controversy with statements they made during ...

 - Should We Still Believe in a Historical Adam?

 - “All Mankind, Descending from Adam” . . .
-Is It a Necessary WCF Doctrine? by Richard B. Gaffin, Jr. Every Christian who is truly submitted to the Bible’s authority needs to be alert to this recent development [i.e., that the descent of all human beings from Adam ...
+Is It a Necessary WCF Doctrine? by Richard B. Gaffin, Jr. Every Christian who is truly submitted to the Bible’s authority needs to be alert to this recent development and clear about ...

 - How Does Erskine Implement Christian Education? — Two Opinions Two Opinions about implementing Christian Education.
-ONE: I can watch on my television as three hundred cyclists climb the Alps and then race through the streets of Paris toward the finish line, not ...
+ONE: I can watch on my television as three hundred cyclists climb the Alps and then race through the streets of Paris toward the finish line, not having any idea whatsoever which one is engaged in Christian cycling and which is practicing Jewish cycling perhaps or Hindu cycling.
+In other ...